 On its exhausting journey through evolution, humankind was forced to put up with the weirdest of foods, although, way back when, they lacked aptitude to make a proper distinction.
 Instead they were glad to consume whatever seemed edible – a painful and sometimes lethal trial-and-error exercise.

-In today’s terms of thinking there wasn’t all that much choice before brains gradually intelligised and began to comprehend what could be devoured or processed without killing oneself and the entire tribe and what not.
-Things improved with homo erectus (2,000,000 to 400,000 years ago), a primate able to walk in an upright stance and bright enough to design useful tools for daily use.
+In today’s terms of thinking there wasn’t that much choice before brains gradually intelligised and began to comprehend what could be devoured or processed without killing oneself and the entire tribe, and what not.
+Things improved with homo erectus (2,000,000 to 400,000 years ago), a primate able to walk upright – and bright enough to design useful tools for daily use.
 And, pling! they are said to have been the ones to kindle the first fire.
 Thus, foods otherwise hostile to the digestive tract, could be cooked to facilitate metabolism and alleviate the grumpiness brought on by a constant battle raging inside guts.
 When scientists examined the state of that species’ teeth, they found indication for an amazingly healthy and broad diet.
 The early homo loved it crisp and crunchy and feasted on delicious roots!
 And their molars gave evidence of a frequent consumption of meat.
 Tough meat.

 That was a very long time ago and still people are eating weird things – many of them without constraint: oysters, snakes, uncooked seafood or wriggling silkworms, fermented fish and vegetables, bush rats and sparrows, trotters, mutton’s testicles and cow’s tails, roasted ants or bugs washed down with an invigorating slug of raw egg or the fashionable Kopi-Luwak coffee brew straight from the intestines of a brutally abused civet cat.
 The list is endless and quite gruesome.
 In some of these cases, long-cherished native culture or mere absence of funds may dictate the menu on the table, but more often than not, the self-chastisement is voluntary.